towerofpower256/davidmac.pro/src/posts/2021-02-10-approval-reminder/index.md

 ServiceNow is great for approval processes.
 It's powerful, flexible, and easy to track who approved what.
 Enabling users to quickly action approvals extends into the ServiceNow service portal, including a highly visible count of approvals awaiting the user, and summarising approvals for an at-a-glance review.

 However, if approvers are a part of multiple or large processes, they can quickly become overwhelmed with approval requests.
-This often leads to approvals being missed and falling through the cracks, sometimes forgotten completely.
+This sometimes leads to approvals being missed and falling through the cracks, sometimes forgotten completely.

 ## The problem
 When an approval is assigned to an approver to action, ServiceNow usually sends an email out to the user to let them know about it.